 Blog Article by Freelance Writer, January 24, 2021 in Bridal Jewelry

-Everything You Need to Know About Romantic Ruby Gemstones
+Everything You Need to Know About Sapphire Gemstones

-Rubies, along with sapphire, are extremely durable stones, ranking just behind diamonds at 9 on the Mohs scale of hardness.
+Sapphires, along with rubies, are extremely durable stones, ranking just behind diamonds at 9 on the Mohs scale of hardness.
 They are very tough but their crystal surface can scratch with other stones like diamonds.

 Not a diamond girl?
 Due to their price tags.
 You're not alone.
-Learn about ruby full/half eternity rings here!
-Rubies tend to be more affordable than diamonds.
+Learn about sapphire full/half eternity rings here!
+Sapphires tend to be more affordable than diamonds.
 Ring Size: 6.5.
 Total carat weight (t.c.w.) varies depending on ring size.

-Rubies are also commonly used with diamonds.
-Because both gemstones symbolize love, making a perfect pairing for a full or half eternity ring.
+Sapphires are also commonly used with diamonds.
+Because both gemstones symbolize love, making a perfect pairing for a full or half eternity ring at affordable prices..

-Eternity rings were usually worn left hand's ring finger due to vein of love ... today typically encircled with diamonds, but other gemstones such as rubies can also be used.
-Rubies tend to be more affordable than diamonds.
+Eternity rings were usually worn left hand's ring finger due to vein of love ... today typically encircled with diamonds, but other gemstones such as sapphires can also be used.
+Sapphiress tend to be more affordable than diamonds.
 Total carat weight (t.c.w.) varies depending on ring size.